autarky/docs/content/index.md

 # Autarky

 Autarky is a minimalist framework designed for the right mix of flexibility, speed of development and clean object oriented programming.
-Heavily inspired by Python's Flask, Autarky is a stripped down implementation of all the favourite things from my favourite frameworks.
+Heavily inspired by Python's Flask, Autarky is a stripped down implementation of all the favourite things from various other PHP frameworks.

 I hope you'll find that it's less invasive than other micro- and macro-frameworks, but still has an ease of rapid development for prototyping.

+> Autarky is currently at version 0.8, which means breaking changes can happen as according to [SemVer](http://semver.org/)'s 4th rule.
+However, the API can be considered relatively stable at this point (february 2015), with the worst breaking changes being classes or config keys renaming.

+## Goals and vision

 The main goal of the framework is to provide a thin, unopiniated routing and dependency injection layer that wraps around Symfony's HttpFoundation component.
 Anything that goes on beyond the routing is entirely up to the programmer - you simply map URLs to classes and methods, the configurable dependency injecting container resolves these classes and calls the methods, and the return value is turned into a HTTP response.